 The Company records impairment losses on long-lived assets held for sale when the fair value of such long-lived assets is below their carrying values.
 The Company records impairment charges on long-lived assets used in operations when events and circumstances indicate that long-lived assets might be impaired and the undiscounted cash flows estimated to be generated by those assets are less than their carrying amounts.
-The Company recorded no impairment charges on assets held for sale or used in operations during the fiscal year ended March 28, 2015 and \$560,000 of impairment charges during the fiscal year ended and March 29, 2014.
+The Company recorded no impairment charges on assets held for sale or used in operations during the fiscal years ended April 2, 2016 and March 28, 2015.